The 4-Dimensional Light Bulb Theorem: the 4-dimensional light bulb lemma

 \begin{lemma} If $R$ is an immersed surface with embedded transverse sphere $G$ in the 4-manifold $M$, then the induced map $\pi_1(M\setminus R) \to \pi_1(M)$ is an isomorphism.
 If $R$ is a sphere, then the induced maps $\pi_1(M\setminus R\cup G)\to \pi_1(M)$ and $\pi_1(M\setminus G)\to \pi_1(M)$ are isomorphisms.\end{lemma}

 \begin{proof} Surjectivity is immediate by general position.
 If $\gamma$ is a loop in $M\setminus R$ bounding the singular disc $D\subset M$, then after a small perturbation we can assume that $D$ is transverse to $R$.
 Tubing off intersections with copies of $G$ shows that the map is also injective.
+Using transverse spheres to remove intersections goes back to Norman \cite{No}.
 For the second and third cases, we can assume that $D$ is transverse to $R\cup G$.
 First use $R$ to tube off intersections of $D$ with $G$.
 This proves injectivity for the third case.
 (If $R$ does not have a trivial normal bundle or is not embedded, then the resulting disc may have extra intersections with $R$.)
 Tubing with $G$ eliminates all the $D\cap R$ intersections and so the induced map in the second case is also injective. \end{proof}

 The light bulb lemma basically says that in the presence of a transverse sphere one can do an ambient isotopy of a surface R as in shown in Figure 2.1, without introducing any self intersections.

 \begin{lemma} (\textrm{4D-Light Bulb Lemma}) Let $R$ be an embedded surface with transverse sphere $G$ in the 4-manifold $M$ and let $z=R\cap G$.
 Let $\alpha_0$ and $\alpha_1$ be two smooth compact arcs that coincide near their endpoints and bound the pinched embedded disc $E$ that is transverse to $R$ with $R\cap E=y$ and $E\cap G=\emptyset$.
 See Figure 2.2 a).
 Let $f_t$ be an ambient isotopy of $M$ taking $\alpha_0$ to $\alpha_1$ that corresponds to sweeping $\alpha_0$ across $E$.
 Here $f_t$ is fixed near $\partial \alpha_0$ and is supported in a small neighborhood of $E$.
 Suppose that $N(\alpha_0)$ is parametrized as $B^3\times I$ and $R\cap N(E)=C\cup B$, where $C$ is the disc containing $y$ and $B\subset\inte(B^3)\times I$.
 If $y$ and $z$ lie in the same component of $R\setminus B$, then $R$ is ambiently isotopic to $g(R)$ where $g|R\setminus B= \id$ and $g|B=f_1|B$.
 The ambient isotopy fixes $G$ pointwise and the isotopy restricted to $R$ is supported in $B$.